Senmiao Technology Announces S - GuruFocus.com

 PR Newswire

-CHENGDU, China, Oct.
-27, 2022 /PRNewswire/ -- Senmiao Technology Limited ("Senmiao" or the "Company") (Nasdaq: AIHS), a financing and servicing company focusing on the online ride-hailing industry in China as well as an operator of its own online ride-hailing platform, today announced that its wholly owned subsidiary Chengdu Xixingtianxia Technology Co., Ltd. ("XXTX") has signed an agreement with Sichuan Qingzhuang New Energy Ltd. ("Qingzhuang"), a provider of new energy vehicle charging services and one-stop online marketing operation and management solutions for merchants in Sichuan Province.
+CHENGDU, China, Nov.
+2, 2022 /PRNewswire/ -- Senmiao Technology Limited ("Senmiao" or the "Company") (Nasdaq: AIHS), a financing and servicing company focusing on the online ride-hailing industry in China as well as an operator of its own online ride-hailing platform, today announced that its wholly owned subsidiary Sichuan Senmiao Zecheng Business Consulting Co., Ltd. has signed a strategic cooperation agreement with Global Sharing Chengdu Automobile Leasing Co., Ltd. ("Global Sharing Chengdu"), a wholly owned subsidiary of Global Car Sharing & Rental Co., Ltd. ("Global Car Sharing").
+Global Car Sharing is an affiliate of SAIC Motor ("SAIC"), the largest auto company listed on China's A-share market (Stock Code: 600104).

-Qingzhuang provides new energy vehicle charging services for drivers through its online application "Qingzhuang Charging" (the "Qingzhuang App") and offers marketing solutions for small- to mid-size brick-and-mortar merchants in Sichuan Province on the same application platform.
+Global Car Sharing specializes in the new energy vehicle ("NEV") car sharing and rental business.
+Headquartered in Shanghai, Global Car Sharing was founded in 2016 by SAIC.

-Pursuant to the agreement, Senmiao will initiate a marketing campaign on the Qingzhuang App, targeting new energy vehicle drivers in Chengdu.
-Senmiao's drivers that operate new energy vehicles in Chengdu may also register on the Qingzhuang App for charging services.
-Qingzhuang will pay Senmiao commission fees based on the actual charging amount accrued by Senmiao's drivers on a monthly basis.
-The partnership commenced in October 2022 for a term through June 30, 2023, subject to agreement renewal or early termination.
+Pursuant to the agreement, Senmiao and Global Sharing Chengdu will initiate a strategic cooperation that promotes an NEV online ride-hailing business, including but not limited to the rental and purchase of vehicles for online ride-hailing services.
+Global Sharing Chengdu will support Senmiao with ancillary financing services and regulatory consultation for Senmiao's online ride-hailing operations in Chengdu.
+Senmiao agrees to prioritize selection of vehicles as specified by Global Sharing Chengdu for its online ride-hailing services business.

 About Senmiao Technology Limited